M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments: Experiments

+\textbf{Ablation study.} We report the average performance over four trainings for ablated versions of our architecture in \tabx{\ref{tab:perf_ablation}}.
+The results show that the SNCV is the block that leads to the best performance boost.
+This highlights the benefits of giving some spatial information to the disparity refiners.
+The other blocks contribute to improve either test or generalization performances, but not both at the same time.
+As expected, the main contributors to generalization performances are the DINL and the normalization layer.

+Increasing the number of levels in the architecture improves the performances.
+It should be noted, however, that the network tends to overfit the training dataset, therefore leading to worse generalization performance if the network gets too deep.

+Overall, this ablation study shows that a compromise between performance on the training dataset and performance in generalization has to be made.

+\textbf{Limitations.} With our approach, large areas with no repetitive textures are prone to poor depth estimates.
+The feature matching performed by our cost volumes matching can indeed become unstable if large areas share exactly the same features.
+This can therefore lead to bad depth estimates.

+We mitigate this issue by using a multi-scale network and by including an SNCV at each of its levels, but these solutions do not make our network completely immune to this issue.

-At inference time and without taking data loading operations into account, an NVidia Tesla V100 GPU needs $29$~ms to process a single frame for a non-optimized TensorFlow implementation of our network with 6 levels.
-This corresponds to $34$~frames per second and therefore already meets real-time constraints.
-In its current implementation, our network requires $808$~MB of memory to run.
+\textbf{Inference speed.} Our network has $4.5$~million parameters and requires up to $500$~MB of GPU memory to run with six levels.
+At inference time on Mid-Air, an NVidia Tesla V100 GPU needs $17$~ms to process a single frame for a raw TensorFlow implementation.
+This corresponds to $59$~frames per second which is roughly twenty-times faster than DeepV2D, the best performing method on \kitti.
+Such inference speed is compatible with the real-time constraints required for robotic applications.